Donald Trump Could Be Indicted On January 21, Legal Expert Says

 Other experts have long predicted that Trump could be indicted as soon as he leaves office.
 As The Inquisitr reported, even former Special Counsel Robert Mueller appeared to confirm that the reason he did not face indictment after the conclusion of the Russia investigation was the rule against indicting a sitting president.

 While there are other potential criminal investigations, he could face civil suits as well.
-As the report noted, Trump has been accused of sexual assault by a number of women, and two have filed defamation lawsuits from two accusers.
-He has maintained his innocence both in these and other cases, saying that investigations are part of a politically motivated witch hunt against him.
+As the report noted, Trump has been accused of sexual assault by a number of women, and two have filed defamation lawsuits.
+He has maintained his innocence both in these and other cases, saying that the investigations are part of a politically motivated witch hunt against him.